stefanbutura/redify/README.md

 2. Copy config.example.yml into config.yml and edit it

-    * Add your Redmine instances, mapping the project names to the Clockify projects IDS
+    * Add your Redmine instances

+    * Edit the Clockify workspace ID

     * Edit your database connection

 3. Patch your Redmine instances using patch/time-entry-query.patch.
 This makes Redmine support updated_on queries for time entries - mandatory for fetching time entries updated after a certain date.

 4. Add the custom field "Clockify key" for users in your Redmine instance.
 Only users that fill this field will have their time entries synced.

+5. Add the custom field "Clockify project ID" for projects in your Redmine instance.
+Time entries will only be synced for projects that have this field.

 # How to run